 Resumes and Cover Letters

-VMOCK, Marshall’s virtual resume assistant, allows Marshall graduate students to receive customized suggestions for their resume based on criteria gathered from employers and USC Marshall Resume Guidelines.
+VMOCK, Marshall’s virtual resume assistant, allows current Marshall graduate students to receive customized suggestions for their resume based on criteria gathered from employers and USC Marshall Resume Guidelines.
 This tool will analyze the format and content of your resume and provide feedback to help you refine your first draft.
 It’s ideal for use prior to an appointment with your career advisor.
 VMock will:

 - Give you line-by-line suggestions to improve your resume content.